PublicaMundi/labs.geodata.gov.gr/deploy/prod/README.md

  * Configure internal network (10.0.3.0/24)
  * Configure public interfaces (IPv6, IPv4)
  * Generate /etc/hosts (site-local aliases for hosts)
- * Setup SSH port forwardings from admin to internal hosts
+ * Setup SSH forwardings from admin to internal hosts (and accompanying ssh-config stanzas for clients)
  * Setup firewall

 If all the above are satisfied (e.g. networks are already setup manually be the administrator), this play can be omitted.